 1: Use in Military:

 Li-Fi is perfect for use in military bases.
-This is because of the confinement of the data transmitted to a small area which cannot be penetrated by outside sources.
+This is because of the confinement of the data transmitted to a small area that cannot be penetrated by outside sources.
 Also, it does not require any complex infrastructure for its application and is simple to use.

-2: Use in Traffic Lights:
+2: Use of Traffic Lights: